najeal/react-native-autocomplete-search/README.md

 **placeholder:** text to use for placeholder while the input field its empty

+**placeholderTextColor:** the text color of the placeholder string.

 ### Usage
 **Include the library in your code**
 ```